Hearing aids

 If your child has hearing aids, please bring them to every appointment.

-The results of the appointment are usually discussed with you on the day, with a written report sent to you afterwards.
+We'll usually discuss the results of the appointment with you on the day, and send a written report to you afterwards.

 We provide hearing aids which use the latest technology.
-Your child’s audiologist will consider several factors such as severity and configuration of the hearing loss as well as the shape/size of the child’s ear canal when recommending the type of hearing aid so that your child can have the best outcome possible.
+Your child's audiologist will consider several factors, such as severity and configuration of the hearing loss as well as the shape and size of your child's ear canal when recommending the type of hearing aid so that your child can have the best outcome possible.

 Your child may be offered or fitted with:

-Behind-the-ear hearing aids usually consist of an electronic component that sits behind the ear which picks up sound and processes it digitally to make it louder and clearer, this is then sent through tubing or a thin wire into the ear canal via an earmould or a dome style that doesn’t block the entire ear canal opening.
-These are often fitted on children with a sensorineural hearing loss and/or stable hearing levels.
+Behind-the-ear hearing aids usually consist of an electronic component that sits behind the ear which picks up sound and processes it digitally to make it louder and clearer, this is then sent through tubing or a thin wire into the ear canal using an earmould or a dome style that does not block the entire ear canal opening.
+These are often fitted on children with a sensorineural hearing loss or stable hearing levels.

 This type of hearing aid usually sits on a soft headband.
 A bone conduction hearing aid works but re-routing sound.
 The microphone on the bone conduction hearing aid picks up sounds, converts the sound into vibrations which are then transmitted by the transducer through the bone behind the ear (the mastoid) to the inner hearing organ (cochlea), bypassing the outer and middle ear.
 These are often fitted to children with a conductive or mixed hearing loss, or with a hearing loss in only one ear.

-Please see the bone conduction hearing aid (PDF 257Kb) leaflet for more information.
+Please download the bone conduction hearing aid (PDF 257KB) leaflet for more information.

-If you have any questions about your child's hearing aid, please call us on 020 3049 8592 and speak to one of the audiologists.
+If you have any questions about your child's hearing aid, please phone 020 3049 8592 to speak to one of the audiologists.

 Earmoulds

 If your child needs a new earmould, you can book a short hearing aid maintenance appointment at St Thomas' Hospital, Sunshine House or Kaleidoscope.
-To book an appointment please call us on 020 3049 8592.
+To book an appointment please phone 020 3049 8592.

 Broken or lost hearing aids

-Most often, it is helpful to be seen for a hearing aid maintenance appointment at St Thomas' Hospital, Sunshine House or Kaleidoscope to get a replacement/loan hearing aid.
+Usually it is helpful to get a replacement or loan hearing aid at a hearing aid maintenance appointment at St Thomas' Hospital, Sunshine House or Kaleidoscope.

 Batteries

-Batteries can be collected at any appointment or contact our admin team via phone or email to request batteries be post to your address
+Batteries can be collected at any appointment or you can contact us to ask for batteries to be sent to your address:

-Most hearing aid(s) use button cell batteries.
-Tamperproof battery compartments are provided for families with young children and should be securely fastened when the hearing aid(s) is/are in use.
+Most hearing aids use button cell batteries.
+We provide tamperproof battery compartments to families with young children and you should securely fasten them when the hearing aids are in use.

-When they are not in use, the battery compartment should be opened to switch off the hearing aid, and the hearing aid should be stored out of sight and reach of young children.
+When they are not in use, you should open the battery compartment to switch off the hearing aid, and the hearing aid should be stored out of sight and reach of young children.

 Used batteries should be kept away from young children and safely disposed of at battery recycling points.

-Further advice can be found in the hearing aid battery safety leaflet (PDF 345Kb)
+More advice can be found in the hearing aid battery safety leaflet (PDF 345KB).